OpenDCAI/DataFlow-MM-Doc/docs/zh/notes/mm_guide/image_understanding/image_vqa_api.md

 [
   {
     "image": ["./example_data/image_vqa/person.png"],
-    "vqa": "- Q: What is the title of the movie shown on the poster?\n  A: Nightmare Alley\n\n- Q: What color is the film’s title text?\n  A: Gold"
+    "conversation":[
+      {
+        "from":"human",
+        "value":"Please generate a relevant question based on the content of the picture, and only output the question content."
+      }
+    ],
+    "question":"Who is the main actor in the movie \"Nightmare Alley\"?", "answer":"The main actor in the movie \"Nightmare Alley\" is Bradley Cooper."
   }
 ]